pete-rai/jquery-slidein/README.md

 # jquery-slidein

-> Visit my [GitHub Pages site](https://pete-rai.github.io/) to get in touch or to see of demos and this and much more.
+> Visit my [GitHub Pages site](https://pete-rai.github.io/) to get in touch or to see demos and this and much more.

 ## Overview